-Over Wallop Parish, in the north-west of the Test Valley, comprises four main settlements surrounded by farms and agricultural land.
+6.1.1 Over Wallop Parish, in the north-west of the Test Valley, comprises four main settlements surrounded by farms and agricultural land.
 Each of these settlements has different housing characteristics.
 The countryside varies from the valley of the Wallop Brook, a chalk stream which feeds the River Test, to more open downland and pastures spreading above the valley.
 The western third of the Parish is in the Porton Down estate - it contains no dwellings but includes part of an extensive Site of Special Scientific Interest (SSSI).
-The population density, excluding the area covered by the Porton Down estate, is 1.96 people per hectare, compared with the Test Valley average of 2.10.15
+The population density, excluding the area covered by the Porton Down estate, is 1.96 people per hectare, compared with the Test Valley average of 2.10.

-As part of the development of the NDP, consultants Bluestone Planning have been commissioned to provide an up-to-date Parish Character Assessment16 and Design Code; this document supersedes the Village Design Statement17.
-This document and the Parish-wide surveys have been used to inform the policies set out in section 6.
+6.1.2 As part of the development of the NDP, consultants Bluestone Planning have been commissioned to provide an up-to-date Parish Character Assessment and Design Code; this document supersedes the Village Design Statement and can be found in Appendix D. This document and the Parish-wide surveys have been used to inform the policies set out in this section.

-The Character Assessment work identified ten separate character areas for Over Wallop Village, four for Palestine and one for Kentsboro.
+6.1.3 The Character Assessment work identified ten separate character areas for Over Wallop Village, four for Palestine and one for Kentsboro.
 Each of these areas has associated Design Codes in addition to a New Dwelling Design Code for each settlement.
-An example of the Character Assessment and Design Code for Kentsboro is shown in Figure 6.1.
+An example of the Character Assessment and Design Code work is shown in the Kentsboro example Figure 6.1.